gatling/gatling/src/docs/content/guides/realtime_monitoring/index.md

 ### InfluxDB

-InfluxDB is one of the new crop of time-series databases[^1].
-It is self-contained, easy-to-install and resource efficient.
+InfluxDB is a popular time-series database[^1].

-[^1]: A time series is a sequence of data points that are measured over time and a time-series database optimises that data.
+[^1]: A time series is a sequence of data points that are measured over time, and a time-series database optimises that data.

 #### Install